 Third, talk about how Jesus intersects with life.
 As the firstborn of creation, Jesus is not far from most topics that matter in our world.
 He intersects with life on so many levels.
 As his witness, the Christians job is to be ready to talk about Jesus in a way that intersects with our lives.

-Although I am Christian and those standing on the football sideline might not be, there is still much that we have in common – kids, football, weather, school, local news… These topics are a good place to start.
+Although I am Christian and some standing on the football sideline might not be, there is still much that we have in common – kids, football, weather, school, local news… These topics are a good place to start.